cw1998/Module.Leaf.Wizard/docs/index.md

 ```

 Note that there is no particular rhyme or reason in the keys used in the
-array, however they do become important for navigation.
+array, however, they do become important for navigation.
 Think of these
 keys as aliases for referring to the steps later.
 As such its best practice
 to define the keys as constants instead so that navigation logic can
 be sure to get the right alias names: